Adnan-The-Coder/exam_question_solutions/Readme.md

 - Problem_22 ->  Calculator using Switch
 - Problem_23 ->  Roots of Quadratic
 - Problem_24 ->  Sum of Digits and count of Digits
-- Problem_25 ->  Decimal to Hexadecimal
+- Problem_25 ->  Number is Palindrome or not
+- Problem_26 ->  Conversions

 more coming soon 😪